Email Processing in Lua

 Usage example:

-Output to the log the the names of the parts that contain files with an extension .exe.
+Output to the log the names of the parts that contain files with the .exe extension.

 function milter_hook(ctx)